 Many guitar players think that you need 5 or 6 strings to play most chords like G, C, or Em, but the reality is that these chords are made up of only 3 notes (a triad) and can often be played on only three strings!
 Four of the most common open chords, in the most common guitar key of G major are the chords G, C, D and E minor.
+With these chords you will be able to play a number of easy guitar songs.

 G and C can be played with 1 finger.
 E minor requires NO fingers, and D, being the hardest, requires 3 fingers and looks exactly the same as the “full” D. You might not find these fingerings on your everyday guitar chord chart.